 1 year7,7 8,6 9,6 10,8 12 13,3

-The growth of boys up to a year by months.
+Growth of boys up to one year by month.
 WHO table

 (cm)